ashcode12/password-manager/docs/Versions/Version2.1.x/README.md

    - Display the generated password in a visually clear format with a "copy to clipboard" button.

 3. **UI Resembling the Screenshot**:
-   - Modify the layout for listing passwords to look similar to the cards in the screenshot:
+   - Modify the layout for listing passwords to look similar to the cards in the screenshot*:
      - Each entry (e.g., name, encrypted password) displayed in a separate card-like UI.
      - Allow for easy scrolling or categorization, if applicable.